 Naugatuck Valley Community College (NVCC) takes pride in its historic role as an engine for change in the lives of our students and in the communities we serve through its strong relationships with Connecticut agencies that promote support for educational, labor, economic and community development initiatives.
 To that end, we offer programs designed to inspire and promote engagement both on campus and in our communities.
-Our students benefit from the evening bus service which their predecessors helped bring to the citizens of Waterbury, from having a Fulbright Scholar-In-Residence for academic year 2013-14, from the federal GEAR UP grant funding for college preparation and from the Advanced Manufacturing Technology Center which supports local workforce needs.
+Our students benefit from the evening bus service which their predecessors helped bring to the citizens of Waterbury, from the federal GEAR UP grant funding for college preparation and from the Advanced Manufacturing Technology Center which supports local workforce needs.

 Our varied degree, certificate and non-credit program offerings make Naugatuck Valley Community College the place to be.
 A new academic year brings the promise of exciting new opportunities for students.
 In Waterbury, our learning commons along the 5th floor afford students quiet places to study or socialize, and our Academic Center for Excellence (ACE) offers mentoring, counseling and tutoring services for all students.
-These services are replicated on a smaller scale in our growing Danbury Center.
-Whether on our main campus or at our Danbury Center, NVCC is alive with cultural activities for students, their families and the communities we serve.
+These services are replicated on a smaller scale in our growing Danbury Campus.
+Whether on our main campus or at our Danbury Campus, NVCC is alive with cultural activities for students, their families and the communities we serve.